observablehq/framework/docs/embeds.md

 ## Exported modules

 Framework allows [JavaScript modules](./imports#local-imports) to be exported for use in another application.
-Exported modules are vanilla JavaScript and function identically in an external web application as on a Framework page.
+Exported modules are vanilla JavaScript and behave identically in an external web application as on a Framework page.
 As with local modules, exported modules can load data from a [static file](./files) or a [data loader](./data-loaders), [import](./imports) other local modules, and import libraries from [npm](./imports#npm-imports) or [JSR](./imports#jsr-imports).

 Exported modules typically define **data components**: functions that render dynamic content, such as a chart or table, by returning a DOM element.
 Data components can take options (or “props”), and load any needed data using [`FileAttachment`](./files).
 For example, the `chart.js` module below exports a `Chart` data component that loads a CSV file and renders a responsive scatterplot of global surface temperature.